akka/akka/akka-docs/src/main/paradox/additional/native-image.md

 then plugged into Akka through an entry in the application config file needs to have reflection metadata explicitly added as described in the [GraalVM docs here](https://www.graalvm.org/latest/reference-manual/native-image/metadata/).

-A few examples such classes are:
+Examples of such classes are:

  * Custom Serializers
  * Custom Akka Extensions